These diamond buying tips include need-to-know information provided in many of the diamond education pages on Everything Wedding Rings.

 Stick with retailers that offer at least a 30-day refund policy - both for loose diamonds and quality diamond rings.

-If you are on a strict budget, a more affordable diamond with a slight color tint is an option - the color tint can be hidden or minimized if the diamond is set in a yellow gold ring.
+If you are on budget and want a yellow gold wedding ring, a more affordable diamond with a slight color tint is an option - the color tint can be hidden or minimized if the diamond is set in a yellow gold ring.

 Diamonds which have the maximum amount of fire and brilliance include: brilliant round, princess, radiant, and Asscher diamonds.
 If you are looking for a unique diamond with plenty of flash too, a pear diamond will fulfill both of these qualities.

-Diamonds which have lower fire and brilliance qualities, but are favored for their antique-like style include cushion and emerald diamonds.
+Diamonds which have lower fire and brilliance qualities, but are favored for their antique-like style and flash include cushion and emerald diamonds.

 And last on this list of diamond buying tips, but definitely not least, is that while large center stone diamonds are quite stunning, they can overwhelm smaller more delicate hands.